CIA black sites: US Senate Study of the CIA's Detention and Interrogation Program

 According to the report, at least 26 of the 119 prisoners (22%) held by the CIA were subsequently found by the CIA to have been improperly detained, many having also experienced torture.
 Of the 119 known detainees, at least 39 were subjected to the CIA enhanced interrogation techniques.
 In at least six cases, the CIA used torture on suspects before evaluating whether they would be willing to cooperate.

 European Court of Human Rights decisions

-On July 24, 2014, the European Court of Human Rights ruled that Poland violated the European Convention on Human Rights when it cooperated with the US, allowing the CIA to hold and torture Abu Zubaydah and Abd al-Rahim al-Nashiri on its territory in 2002–2003.
+On July 24, 2014, the European Court of Human Rights ruled that Poland violated the European Convention on Human Rights when it cooperated with the US government, allowing the CIA to hold and torture Abu Zubaydah and Abd al-Rahim al-Nashiri on its territory in 2002–2003.
 The court ordered the Polish government to pay each of the men 100,000 euros in damages.
 It also awarded Abu Zubaydah 30,000 euros to cover his costs.

-On 31 May 2018, the ECHR ruled that Romania and Lithuania also violated the rights of Abu Zubaydah and Abd al-Rahim al-Nashiri in 2003–2005 and in 2005–2006 respectively, and Lithuania and Romania were ordered to pay 100,000 euros in damages each to Abu Zubaydah and Abd al-Nashiri.
+On May 31, 2018, the ECHR ruled that Lithuania and Romania also violated the rights of Abu Zubaydah and Abd al-Rahim al-Nashiri in 2003–2005 and in 2005–2006 respectively, and Lithuania and Romania were ordered to pay 100,000 euros in damages each to Abu Zubaydah and Abd al-Nashiri.